afilabs/gps_tracking_app/README.md

 - [Building a Live Driver Tracking Backend (Part 2 of 3)](https://blog.afi.io/building-live-driver-tracking-backend/)

  How to run the app:
- - B1: cd to your project
+ 1. cd into your project
- - B2: Open terminal and run 'pod install'
+ 2. Open terminal and run 'pod install' (this will install the required dependencies
- - B3: Press Command + R
+ 3. Open the file `TLDemo.xcworkspace` on Xcode